Alexander-Jordan/youtube/.github/ISSUE_TEMPLATE/template-video-production.md

   - [ ]  Add thumbnail
   - [ ]  Add description
-    - [ ]  CTA Sponsor + Short sentences that are SEO optimised for algorithm
+    - [ ]  CTA Sponsor + Short sentences that are SEO optimized for algorithm
     - [ ]  Test Sponsor link(s)
     - [ ]  Add other links if necessary
     - [ ]  Make Chapters on YouTube